awesome-astra/docs/docs/pages/tools/integration/quine.io.md

 ```
 java -Dconfig.file=quine.conf -jar quine-1.2.1.jar -r passwordspraying

 Note that it will take a few minutes to load!
-When its' completed successfully you will see:
+When it is completed successfully you will see:

 ```
 INGEST-1 status is completed and ingested 55000